Fundamental/Basic Accounting Equation :: Capital + Liabilities = Assets

 • Motor Car, Buildings, Land, Furniture etc.

-• Goodwill is also an asset is it can also be sold and realised in cash at the time of sale of business.
+It can be sold and realised in cash at the time of sale of business.